AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 You can pause alerts.
 For example, if you are going to perform maintenance tasks on the network that you know will trigger pre-configured alerts, you can pause the alerts temporarily and unpause them when the maintenance is complete.
 See `Pause Alerts`_.

 In the Notification tab, CoPilot lists all alerts and shows if they are in a triggerd (open) or closed state.
 You can open an alert from the list to view its lifecycle.
 CoPilot closes the alert automatically when the alert metric no longer meets the condition to trigger the alert.
 The alert lifecycle provides a history for every alert that happens in your network environment.

+You access Notifications in CoPilot by going to Home > Monitor > Notifications or typing Notifications in the navigation search.

 Configure Alerts
 -----------------------